Modernising the Metropolitan Region Scheme (MRS)

 Last updated:

-View the Bill
+View the Act

-Why is the MRS changing?
+Why has the MRS changed?

 The MRS is key in defining the future use of land and providing the legal framework for planning across the Perth metropolitan area.
 As our communities grow and change, it is important the MRS meets the needs of our community while maintaining its integrity and effectiveness in guiding land use planning in the Perth metropolitan region.